winys/chufe/README.md

 ----------------------

-An single-page framework base on jQuery!
+An single-page framework based on jQuery!